paoloo/paoloo.github.io/_posts/2020-12-04-receating-my-biohacking-lab.md

 <figure class="wp-block-image"><img src="{{ site.baseurl }}/uploads/2020/12/lab-stuff.jpeg" alt="" class="wp-image-625" /><figcaption>my lab stuff</figcaption></figure>

-It's a start and there is a lot of room for imprivement.
+It's a start and there is a lot of room for improvement.
 I'll upgrade my lab as soon as I get more space.